-This brings us to a very important question that those familiar with the online poker climate in the States are well familiar with.
+This brings us to a critical question that those familiar with the online poker climate in the States are well familiar with.
 Do you have to be physically present in New Jersey to actually play?
-In this regard, NJ somewhat differs from states like Michigan and Pennsylvania that joined the party later on.
+In this regard, NJ somewhat differs from states like Michigan and Pennsylvania, which joined the party later on.

 According to the agreement, all states retained the profits deriving from their players, but the agreement created room for new possibilities and paved the way for the future of regulated poker in the US.

-in 2022, MSIGA got its first new member in years — Michigan!
-Players in NJ will be able to play against players in MI in addition to players in NV & DE.
+in 2022, MSIGA got its first new member in years — Michigan, signaling that players in NJ would soon be able to play against players in MI in addition to players in NV & DE.

 You can download the software for any online poker site in NJ without issue.
-Simply visit the site of the operator, find the download link, and get the file.
+Visit the operator’s site, find the download link, and get the file.
 The download should not take more than a couple of minutes to complete, after which you can install the software on your computer and start playing.

 Similar rules apply to mobile apps.
-You can download and install them to your phone without any restrictions.
+You can download and install them on your phone without any restrictions.

-For iPhone and Android users can download the app directly from the operator’s website (linked to above in the operators section) and allow the installation of third-party apps to proceed.
+For iPhone and Android, users can download the app directly from the operator’s website (linked above in the operators section) and install third-party apps.
 This is just an extra step in the process, but nothing to worry about.

 All legal poker sites in the state of New Jersey are licensed and regulated by the Division of Gaming Enforcement (NJDGE).
-This body oversees all gambling-related business in the state and makes sure all operators adhere to the rules they signed up for when receiving the license.
+This body oversees all gambling-related business in the state and ensures all operators adhere to the rules they signed up for when receiving the license.

 Although not all of these sites are necessarily “bad,” they certainly are not regulated by any relevant authority in the US.
 Furthermore, to do what they do, these rooms have to go around certain laws to be able to accept deposits and process withdrawals.

-In the event of anything going wrong, be it a withdrawal problem or any other type of dispute, players really have no recourse when playing on these unregulated sites.
+If anything goes wrong, be it a withdrawal problem or any other type of dispute, players really have no recourse when playing on these unregulated sites.
 So, it opens them to many potential risks.

-On the other hand, all licensed operators in New Jersey have to adhere to very strict and clear rules.
-Their business practices are constantly monitored and their software is subject to regular checks to ensure the play is completely fair, random, and not rigged in any way.
+On the other hand, all licensed operators in New Jersey have to adhere to stringent and transparent rules.
+Their business practices are constantly monitored, and their software is subject to regular checks to ensure the play is fair, random, and not rigged.

 If you ever find yourself in a situation where you need to file a complaint against an online poker operator, you can do it by calling the NJDGE or by sending them an email.
-Make sure to include all the relevant information as well as any communication between you and the room as this will help make the case clearer.
+Make sure to include all the relevant information and any communication between you and the room, as this will help clarify the case.

 Like in other regulated states, players have a variety of options available to them when playing on licensed NJ poker sites.
-Of course, not all operators accept every method, so if there is a particular payment option you prefer, make sure the room you want to play at supports it.
+Of course, not all operators accept every method, so if you prefer a particular payment option, make sure the room you want to play at supports it.

 In general, you will find some or all of the following options are available for online poker in New Jersey:

 Most poker operators in the state will not charge you any fees for deposits or withdrawals.
-However, you should still pay attention to any transactions to poker sites, as it is possible for your bank or the payment processor to charge you, and these fees can vary significantly between methods, so it is something to keep in mind.
+However, you should still pay attention to any transactions to poker sites, as it is possible for your bank or the payment processor to charge you.
+These fees can vary significantly between methods, so it is something to keep in mind.

 As mentioned earlier, New Jersey joined the interstate poker compact with Nevada and Delaware in 2017.
 They were pioneers in terms of sharing player pools across state lines.
 In 2022, Michigan joined the MSIGA as well, becoming the fourth state in the compact.

-All sites on the partypoker US network (BetMGM, Borgata, and partypoker) already share liquidity within states but not yet across states.
-For these three, combining player pools across more states would be a completely natural development and it is something they clearly plan for the future.
+All sites on the BetMGM US network (BetMGM, Borgata, and partypoker) already share liquidity within the state of NJ but not across states.
+At least not yet.
+For these three, combining player pools across more states would be a completely natural development, and it is something they clearly plan for the future.

-As things stand right now, Michigan players should be joining those in other three states in the MSIGA.
+As things stand right now, Michigan players should be joining those in the other three MSIGA member states at some point in the future.
 As for other regulated states, there is no information on when and if they plan on joining, but it is safe to assume that Pennsylvania at least will be looking to get in on the action.

 The online poker industry might be fairly new in New Jersey, but brick-and-mortar casinos and poker rooms have been available in the state for several decades.
-All of them are located in Atlantic City due to specific gaming laws, though, so if you want to try your luck in-person, AC is where you will need to be.
+All of them are located in Atlantic City due to specific gaming laws, so if you want to try your luck in person, AC is where you will need to be.

-Borgata is definitely one of the most iconic casinos in the state.
+Borgata is one of the state’s most iconic casinos.
 Although the operator now offers its services online as well, it has been catering to live gamblers for a long time now.

 The venue offers something for everyone’s taste.
 The poker room regularly spreads Hold’em, Omaha, and Stud cash games, with other variations available on demand.
-Tournament players will find a rich schedule of regular events as well as numerous special series taking place throughout the year.
+Tournament players will find a rich schedule of regular events and numerous special series taking place throughout the year.

-Finally, the sportsbook lets you wager on horse races as well as all major sports like football, hockey, basketball, and baseball, as well as soccer, boxing, tennis, MMA, and much more.
+Finally, the sportsbook lets you wager on horse races and all major sports like football, hockey, basketball, baseball, soccer, boxing, tennis, MMA, and much more.